Updated: Jul 14

 Skipping is very cheap.
 Once you've bought your rope, skipping is a zero-cost workout.

-Skipping can improve your mental health by releasing endorphins, a hormone which is known to ease depressive moods.
+Skipping can improve your mental health by releasing endorphins, a hormone that is known to ease depressive moods.

 A regular skipping session improves muscle tone in both the lower and upper body.
 You may feel a little soreness in your legs after your first go, but that's just telling you you're activating muscles you haven't used in a while.